keatonelvins/keatonelvins.github.io/about.md

 Hi!
 I'm a Master's student at NYU's Courant Institute of Mathematical Sciences focused on language model alignment and emergent behaviors.
 Here are some problem spaces I'm interested in:

-* Reasoning: What factors play a role in eliciting reasoning abilities in LLM's?
-Is this "real" reasoning or something like stochastic parroting?
-How can we gain concrete insight on their internal processes?
-* Human-AI collaboration: How can we validate that systems are able to infer the user's intent?
-What happens when models learn from human feedback?
+* Human-AI collaboration: What happens when models learn from human feedback?
+How can we validate that systems are able to infer the user's intent?
 * Generalization: Can models tell when they are working out-of-domain?
 How is their uncertainty expressed?
 And what is the importance of training data here?
+* Reasoning: What factors play a role in eliciting reasoning abilities in LLM's?
+Is this reasoning "real"?
+How can we gain concrete insight on their internal processes?

 I'm a big believer in learning through teaching.
 Poke around on here for my thoughts on some interesting papers, notes for whatever I'm working on, or anything else that came to mind.